Understanding Global X Lithium & Battery Tech ETF's Unusual Options Activity | Benzinga

 Understanding Global X Lithium & Battery Tech ETF's Unusual Options Activity

-On Tuesday, shares of Global X Lithium & Battery Tech ETF (NYSE:LIT) saw unusual options activity.
-After the option alert, the stock price moved down to $81.74.
+Global X Lithium & Battery Tech ETF (NYSE:LIT) shares experienced unusual options activity on Friday.
+The stock price moved up to $85.94 following the option alert.

 - Option Type: TRADE